Engineered immune cells take on virus-driven cancers in early trial

 Summary

-This study tests a new treatment called GP350 CAR-T cells for people with blood cancers (lymphoid neoplasms) that are linked to Epstein-Barr virus and have not responded to standard therapy.
-The treatment involves collecting a patient's own immune cells, modifying them to target the virus-infected cancer cells, and infusing them back.
-The goal is to see if this approach can shrink tumors and clear the virus, while monitoring side effects.
+This study tests a new treatment called GP350 CAR-T cells for people with blood cancers that are linked to the Epstein-Barr virus and have not responded to standard therapy.
+The treatment involves collecting a patient's own immune cells, modifying them to better target the cancer, and giving them back after a short course of chemotherapy.
+The goal is to see if the treatment can shrink tumors and clear the virus from the blood, while monitoring for side effects.

 Disclaimer Read more